opendistro/for-elasticsearch-docs/docs/install/docker.md

 To check available versions, see [Docker Hub](https://hub.docker.com/r/amazon/opendistro-for-elasticsearch/tags).

 Open Distro for Elasticsearch images use `centos:7` as the base image.
+If you run Docker locally, we recommend allowing Docker to use at least 4 GB of RAM in **Preferences** > **Advanced**.

 ---